naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

 All contributions are welcome

+## Useful Tools

+- [Gyazo](https://gyazo.com/en): Tool for making screen captures into animation GIF.
+Use it for showing how the function works.

 ## Licensing and copyright

 Please note that accepted contributions are included in the repository and hence under the same license as the repository contributed to.